Aman04527/Social-Media_REST_API/README.md

 # Social-Media_REST_API
 Exploring Social Media REST APIs with Node.js, Express.js, and MongoDB Welcome to our project where we delve into the intricacies of building Social Media REST APIs using Node.js, Express.js, and MongoDB.
-We cover a wide range of topics, from fundamental CRUD operations to advanced features that enhance user experience and functionality.
+Covering a wide range of topics, from fundamental CRUD operations to advanced features that enhance user experience and functionality.

 # 🚀 Topics Covered
 1. CRUD Operations